 Last night I attended my first meeting of the Vancouver Public Space Network (VPSN) Mapping & Wayfinding group.
 They are a group of mapping enthusiasts who want to organize collaboratively mapping Vancouver's public spaces and have some interesting ideas on how to do so, including a web service with a REST interface, but also hand-drawn maps.
-Let it ring throughout the world that I consider Joey deVilla the master of the hand-drawn directional map, after showing me how to get to his work from his former house back when I visited in 2005.

 One of my intentions this year is to track more of my movements and document them in photographic form.
 One of the downsides of the GlobalSat DG-100 GPS logger is that there is no support, at least not officially, for Mac users to retrieve tracking information, necessitating a trip to Windows and then back to get the photos matched up with the coordinates at which they were taken.
 Many have tried, and failed, to hack it in, and after spending a couple of hours today, I can now declare myself as part of those who have failed.
-But I came oh so close.